abrunner94/maia/README.md

 #### How does it work?

 You can configure Maia to work with your machines by defining a `config.json` in the project's root directory.
-Maia will read the host names, user names, passwords, as well as any SSH keys from this configuration file and executes your user-defined commands remotely on these machines.
+Maia will read the host names, user names, passwords, as well as any SSH keys from this configuration file and executes your user-defined commands remotely on these machines for you.

 #### Example